-12. Procedures
+11. Procedures

-Minor incidents will be reported to the victim's Form Tutor or Pastoral Manager, who will investigate the incident, set appropriate sanctions for the perpetrator, and inform the Head of Year in writing of the incident and outcome.
+Minor incidents will be reported to the victim's form tutor, who will investigate the incident, set appropriate sanctions for the perpetrator, and inform the head of year in writing of the incident and outcome.

 When investigating a bullying incident, the following procedures will be adopted: